kaapstorm/pregnant_justice/src/08_the_gun_in_the_safe.rst

 "OK?"

 "How do we make a congressman pregnant?"
-Louise asked?
+Louise asked.

 "A male congressman?" checked Katherine.